 About Me

-minipicMonica Castillo is a writer and critic based in New York City.
-Her writing has appeared in The Washington Post, The New York Times, NBC News, NPR, RogerEbert.com, Remezcla, Elle Magazine, The Guardian, The Wrap, Vanity Fair, No Film School, Marie Claire, Vulture, Variety, Polygon, CherryPicks, The Village Voice, Cosmopolitan and The Boston Globe among others.
-Monica is serving her second term as the New York chapter president of the National Association of Hispanic Journalists.
-Away from her desk, Monica has also spoken at events like South by Southwest, Binder Con, and several film festivals around the country; co-founded the Boston Online Film Critics Association, and volunteered as a mentor in the Online News Association student newsroom.
+minipicMonica Castillo is a writer, critic, and programmer based in New York City.
+She is the senior film programmer at the Jacob Burns Film Center in Pleasantville, NY.
+Her writing has appeared in The Washington Post, The New York Times, Los Angeles Times, NBC News, NPR, RogerEbert.com, Remezcla, Elle Magazine, The Guardian, The Wrap, Vanity Fair, No Film School, Marie Claire, Vulture, Variety, Polygon, CherryPicks, The Village Voice, Cosmopolitan, and The Boston Globe among others.
+She served two terms as the New York chapter president and one term as Region 2 Director of the National Association of Hispanic Journalists.
+Monica has also curated at the Paley Center for Media, spoken at or moderated events at South by Southwest, Sundance Film Festival, NAHJ conference, Binder Con, and several film festivals around the country; co-founded the Boston Online Film Critics Association, and volunteered as a mentor in the Online News Association student newsroom.

 Monica completed her M.A. in Specialized Journalism – Arts at the University of Southern California as the school’s first film critic fellow and her B.A. in Sociology at Boston University.
 She can usually be found online talking about the film she just watched and sharing old movie clips.